-Management is responsible for the preparation and fair presentation of these financial statements in accordance with the IFRS Accounting Standards, and for such internal control as Management deems necessary for the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with the IFRS Accounting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, Management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as appropriate, matters related to the going concern basis of accounting and using the going concern basis of accounting, unless Management either intends to liquidate the Company or cease operations, or there is no realistic alternative.
+In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to the going concern basis of accounting and using the going concern basis of accounting, unless management either intends to liquidate the Company or cease operations, or there is no realistic alternative.